typelevel/typelevel.github.com/_posts/2013-10-07-towards-scalaz-pt1.md

 algebra is a field dedicated to studying algebraic structures as opposed to just numbers as we may be used to.
 The field looks into what properties and operations various structures have in common, such as integers and matrices.
-For instance, wee can add two integers, as well as two matrices of the same size.
+For instance, we can add two integers, as well as two matrices of the same size.
 This is analogous to how we noticed the `add` worked on not only `Numeric` but `String` and `List[A]` as well!
 This is the kind of generecity we're looking for.